L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions

 This allows to define the \emph{order} \(N_T\in\NN\cup\{\infty\}\) of \(T\) as

 and we write \(\cD'^k(\Omega)\) for the space of distributions of order $k$.
 Distributions of order $0$ can be represented by Radon measures: By the Riesz representation theorem, c.f. \cite[Thm.
-4.11]{brezis_functional_2011}, for every distribution \(T\in\cD'^0(\Omega)\) there exists a real-valued Radon measure \(m\) on \((\Omega,\cB(\Omega))\) such that
+4.11]{brezis-functional-2011}, for every distribution \(T\in\cD'^0(\Omega)\) there exists a real-valued Radon measure \(m\) on \((\Omega,\cB(\Omega))\) such that

 for all \(f\in \cC^0_c(\Omega)\).
-Vice versa, every real-valued Radon measure on \((\Omega,\cB(\Omega))\) defines a distribution in \(\cD'^0(\Omega)\) via the mapping \eqref{eq_radon}.\\ Further, a distribution \(T\in\cD'(\Omega)\) is called \emph{regular} if there exists a function $g\in L^1_{\text{loc}}((0,\infty))$ such that
+Vice versa, every real-valued Radon measure on \((\Omega,\cB(\Omega))\) defines a distribution in \(\cD'^0(\Omega)\) via the mapping \eqref{eq_radon}.\\ Further, a distribution \(T\in\cD'(\Omega)\) is called \emph{regular} if there exists a function $g\in L^1_{\text{loc}}(\dd x)$ such that

 for all \(f\in\cC^\infty_c(\Omega)\).
 From the above it is clear that all regular distributions are of order $0$.
 Since we can identify these types of distributions with their associated Radon-measure or locally integrable functions, we will sometimes abuse notation and use the same symbol for the two respective objects.
-We refer to \cite{brezis_functional_2011} and \cite{duistermaat_distributions_2010} for references of the above and further background information.
+We refer to \cite{brezis-functional-2011} and \cite{duistermaat-distributions-2010} for references of the above and further background information.

-The following lemma collects some useful statements concerning e.g. the question whether the multiplication of a function \(g:\RR^d\to\RR\) and a distribution remains a distribution.
-We provide this here without proof and only mention that the first two items originate from \cite[Lem.
-2.1]{behme_invariant_2024}, while the third and fourth translate common relations between derivatives and antiderivatives to their distributional counterpart.
+The following lemma collects useful statements about distributions.
+We provide this here without proof and only mention that the first item originates from \cite[Lem.
+2.1]{behme-invariant-2024}, the second can be found in \cite[Thm.
+3.1.4]{hoermander-analysis-2003} and the third is an immediate consequence of the definition of functions of bounded variation as distributional primitives of Radon measures, c.f. \cite[Def.
+5.1.1]{ziemer-weakly-1989}.